Polish anti-religious campaign: Bureau for Religious Affairs

+By contrast, many of these features had been outlawed in the neighboring USSR.
+In return, the state required the Church to submit politically and to condemn Catholic activities not permitted by the state.

 Communist constitution

-Persecutions of individuals for religion in the first few years were rare, because the state initially was concerned strictly with suppressing armed political resistance.
-From 1947 to 1953, the Catholic Church in Poland became the primary target for persecution in Communist Poland.
-All social and charitable organizations affiliated with the church were made illegal (Caritas was taken over by the government in 1950), Catholic schools were closed, crosses were removed from classrooms and hospitals, and a terror campaign was enacted against parishes and monasteries; clergy began to be arrested and put on trial (this included the notable arrest of a group of Jesuits headed by Father Tomasz Rostworowski).
-Many bishops were arrested or removed from their positions, with government approved administrators then taking over the dioceses; in some cases the government sent people loyal to it to "assist" the bishop in running his diocese.
-About 900 priests were imprisoned.
-Nine priests were sentenced to death in 1949; in 1950 the Bonifratres Order and the Catholic charity Caritas were put on trial (the latter trial led to the government seizure in the same year).
+During the first few years of the communist government, persecution of individuals for religion was rare, because the state was initially concerned only with suppressing armed political resistance.
+From 1947 to 1953, the Catholic Church in Poland became the primary target of persecution in communist Poland.
+All social and charitable organizations affiliated with the Church were made illegal; Catholic schools were closed; crosses were removed from classrooms and hospitals; and a terror campaign was implemented against parishes and monasteries.
+Clergy started to be arrested and put on trial (including the notable arrest of a group of Jesuits headed by Father Tomasz Rostworowski).
+Many bishops were arrested or removed from their positions, with government-approved administrators then taking over the dioceses; in some cases, the government sent loyalists to "assist" a bishop in running his diocese.
+Approximately 900 priests were imprisoned.
+Nine priests were sentenced to death in 1949; in 1950, the Bonifratres Order and the Catholic charity Caritas were put on trial, and the Caritas trial led to government seizure that same year.

-When the Vatican published its order excommunicating Catholics who actively supported communism in July 1949, the government called it an act of interference in Polish internal affairs and that clergy found trying to enforce the order (e.g. denying communion to excommunicated persons) would be punished by Polish law.
-The new law passed for this purpose in 1949 guaranteed the right of antireligious propaganda and also declared a penalty ranging from three years imprisonment to death, for those who abused the right of freedom of religious for "purposes hostile to the system of the People's Republic".
+In July 1949, the Vatican published an order excommunicating Catholics who actively supported communism.
+In response, the Polish government called it an act of interference in the country's internal affairs; in addition, the government stated that clergy found trying to enforce the order (e.g., denying communion to excommunicated people) would be punished by state law.
+The new law passed for this purpose in 1949 guaranteed the right of antireligious propaganda, and it also declared a penalty ranging from three years' imprisonment to death for those who abused the right to freedom of religion for "purposes hostile to the system of the People's Republic".